 1. Offer Food & Beverage Promos to Teachers & Students

-Students usually have a limited budget, so any discounts tend to carry more weight in their eating decisions.
+Students usually have a limited budget, so discounts tend to carry more weight in their eating decisions.
 Leave a sign on your window to say that there are special discounts to students before and after school hours as long as they can present their valid school IDs.

 2. Offer Teacher & Student Discounts on Meal Deliveries

 If your restaurant offers a delivery service, consider providing special discounts for students and teachers around your area.
 You can hand out flyers near the schools or even through short message service (SMS) marketing―sending promotions via text message.
 You should also consider creating an app that a young audience can easily download on their phones for free.
 Then, you can include marketing announcements and offer special event discounts directly to your subscribers.

 If you have a college near you, consider starting a prepaid meals program that you can market to parents.
 Students who have your store’s prepaid card can present it in exchange for a free meal, making it a terrific solution for parents who need assurance that their kids are eating well.
 Sell punch cards with different values that correspond to the number of meals parents want to prepay for their kids.
 To get leads, secure a mailing list from the nearby colleges or contact the school’s promotions department.

 If you need a system that simplifies customer payment processing and makes it easy to give special discounts, consider Lightspeed POS.
 It allows you to apply dollar discounts to individual line items and create coupon items to subtract from an entire sales total.
 You can also design and print physical copies of the coupons with scannable barcodes that make processing easy for cashiers.

 Back-to-School Marketing Ideas for Gyms & Fitness Centers